infinitydaemon/OpSec-Kernel/Documentation/dev-tools/kunit/api/index.rst

 .. toctree::

 	test
-	resource

 This section documents the KUnit kernel testing API.
 It is divided into the following sections:

 Documentation/dev-tools/kunit/api/test.rst

- - documents all of the standard testing API
+ - documents all of the standard testing API excluding mocking or mocking related features.

-Documentation/dev-tools/kunit/api/resource.rst

- - documents the KUnit resource API